elalytics/elalytics-website/README.md

 Setting up the local development server is just a one-time process.
 After that, you just need to run `npm run dev` in the terminal.

 ## Initializing the submodules
-- This repository includes [elalytics-data-processing](https://github.com/elalytics/elalytics-data-processing) as a submodules.
+- This repository includes [elalytics-data-processing](https://github.com/elalytics/elalytics-data-processing) as a submodule.
 Use the following commands in the terminal to initialize the submodule:
   ```bash
   git submodule update --init --recursive
   git checkout main